falktan/ovip/README.md

 ![OViP Icon](docs/images/icon_192.png)

-The app is hosted on Github pages here: https://falktan.github.io/ovip/
+The app is hosted on Github pages here: https://falktan.github.io/ovip/ To use the app, open this link from your mobile phone.
+This app can also be installed making it offline available.
+Simply open the link and from the menu select "install app".

 This is a mobile app (as PWA) that provides features related to OCR and image recognition.
 A central design guideline is to provide this as an application without backend, to avoid the need to send (possibly private) fotos to a backend server and with the added benefit, that it also works offline.